AnolChakraborty/Py-Calculator/README.md

 - Easy to understand source code

 ## Requirements
-For the program to run it needs the following **dependencies** to be installed in python:
+For the program to run, it needs the following **dependencies** to be installed in python:
 - math
 - tkinter
 - tkinter.constants